thomas5464-jpg/Controller-Tunnel/README.md

 ## About

 Controller Tunnel was created to enable remote controller input forwarding between Windows machines when direct controller sharing is not possible.
+It focuses on a low-latency, easy-to-deploy Windows-only path for controller input, even though it does not currently support gyro or advanced sensor transport.

 ## Why This Exists

 This project addresses scenarios where a controller is connected to one PC but input is needed on another PC, such as remote gaming setups, testing, or development workflows.
-It provides a lightweight UDP-based transport with an optional encrypted mode for added privacy.
+It provides a lightweight UDP-based transport with an optional encrypted mode for added privacy, offering a simpler alternative to more complex long-distance sharing services that may be harder to set up.
 ## Prerequisites

 - .NET SDK 6.0 or later